bokeh/bokeh/examples/embed/README.md

-To see these example you first have to start the bokeh-server, ie.,
+To try these example you first have to start the bokeh-server, ie.,

     bokeh-server --backend=memory